illbzo1/particle/README.md

-# particle
+# Particle
-Code for playing with Particle kit
+Code for playing with the Particle Photon kit

+From the root directory, apps can be compiled like so:

+particle compile <device_name> <app_name.ino>

+Once the code is compiled, it can be flashed to the device like so:

+particle flash <device_name> <app_name.ino>